Hermitian Yang-Mills connections on blowups: Proof of the main result

 for some non-linear operator $Q_{\varepsilon} (f)$.
 Here, since we are restricting to Hermitian endomorphisms, the linearisation $L_{\varepsilon} (f) = \Delta_{A_{\epsilon,\End E}}(f)$ is the Laplacian, by Lemma \ref{linearisedoperator}.
 The equation can then be viewed as The left hand side of equation (\ref{eqn1}) is nothing but the operator $\tilde{L}_{\varepsilon}$ as in Section \ref{blowuplinear}.
 By Theorem \ref{blowuplinearthm}, this operator has an inverse $\tilde{L}_{\varepsilon}^{-1}$ and so the equation we wish to solve is

 where is the operator

-We now prove a series of lemmas that will contain the key estimates for the proof of Theorem \ref{blthm}.
+We now prove a series of lemmata that will contain the key estimates for the proof of Theorem \ref{blthm}.
 We start by giving an estimate on the annular region for the connection $A_{\varepsilon}$.

 \begin{lem} With $A_{\varepsilon}$ as above, in the annular region $B_{2 r_{\varepsilon}} \setminus B_{r_{\varepsilon}}$ there is a $C>0$, independently of $\varepsilon$, such that

 \end{lem} \begin{proof} To prove this estimate, we use the local formula for $A_{\varepsilon}$ as $d + \mathcal{A}_{\varepsilon}$, where $\mathcal{A}_{\varepsilon}$ is the matrix-valued $(1,0)$-form given by and we are thinking of $h_{\varepsilon}$ as a matrix.